- Grand Canyon University - B.S. in Healthcare Administration, and M.S. in Health Administration

 And a lot of those jobs pay well too.

-According to the Bureau of Labor Statistics, medical and health services managers earned an average annual salary of $100,980, as of May 2019.
+According to the Bureau of Labor Statistics, medical and health services managers earned a median annual salary of $100,980, as of May 2019.
 The top 10% in the field earned more than $189,000 during this time:

 What you’ll find here are the highest paying jobs in healthcare today, and the ones that any forward thinking business-minded grad student will want to know about.
 Not only are these the job titles that come with the heftiest salaries today, as reflected in the most current data published by the U.S. Department of Labor, Bureau of Labor Statistics, they’re also the kind of positions that are going to continue to be more and more vital to delivering cost-effective patient-centered care well into the future: